lunasec-io/lunasec/docs/blog/2021-11-29-delivering-on-deadlines-without-a-compromise.md

 We're building an Open Source project called [LunaSec](https://github.com/lunasec-io/lunasec) to help developers address these problems.
 The goal of LunaSec is to create drop-in, Secure by Default components that provide strong security and compliance guarantees, while not impacting a team's speed or efficiency when meeting deadlines.
+It's possible through the clever usage of Data Encryption through a process known as [Tokenization](https://www.lunasec.io/docs/pages/how-it-works/tokens/).

 Here's an example of the LunaSec React SDK in action: